anuprulez/galaxy_tool_recommendation/README.md

-# Tool recommender system in Galaxy by storing sequences of tools
+# Tool Recommender in Galaxy using stored tool sequences

 ## General information